zanata/zanata.github.io/download/index.md

 ## Downloading and Extracting the Server Archive

-Download and extract the archive that best suits your needs:
+Download and extract the [Zanata server archive](http://sourceforge.net/projects/zanata/files/server/zanata-server.zip/download):

-- **Latest Release:** Click "Latest Release" to download the latest stable release.
-This is the easiest way to get Zanata up and running.

-- **Earlier Releases:** For earlier releases, click "Earlier Releases," navigate to the required release, and download the archive.

-In the following procedures, `<ZANATA DIR>` refers to the location where you extracted the Zanata archive.
+In the following procedures, `<ZANATA DIR>` refers to the location where you extracted the Zanata server archive.

 ## Setting up the Zanata Database